 #2 – Cruel Comments

-Teens are at an age where their self-image is still under development.
+Teens are at an age where their self-image is still developing.
 Keep in mind that the frontal lobe (the impulse control and decision-making part of the brain) is not fully developed until their early 20s.
-They’re trying to discover who they are and who they want to be as adults, but don’t always know how to best express this.
+Additionally, they’re trying to discover who they are and who they want to be as adults, but don’t always know how to express this.
 Cyberbullies often go to great lengths to harm their targets’ self-esteem, including leaving cruel and demeaning comments on selfies and other photos.
-Sometimes, these comments are lies designed to make people look bad in front of their peers, thereby harming their reputations.
+Sometimes, these comments are lies designed to make kids look bad in front of peers and harming reputations.

 #3 – Captioning Other Photos

-There have been reports of cyberbullies uploading explicit or even pornographic photos and messages and tagging their unsuspecting targets in them.
-This can not only be embarrassing, but leave lasting scars.
+There have been reports of cyberbullies uploading explicit or even pornographic photos and tagging unsuspecting targets in them.
+Unfortunately, this can not only be embarrassing, but leave lasting scars.
 The bully will sometimes attempt to lead others to believe the photo is of the target.
 They caption someone else’s photo with a negative or hurtful sentiment to imply it is the target.
-This subversive form of cyerbullying may not even name their target, but is done in such a way that anyone who knows the target knows it’s about them.
+This subversive form of cyerbullying, called shading, may not even name the target.
+However, it is done in such a way that anyone who knows the target knows it’s about them.

 #4 – Being Malicious

-Cyberbullies often pose as friends to their targets to gather information they can use to bully them later.
+Cyberbullies often pose as friends to their targets to gather information to use to bully later.
 For example, cyberbullies may befriend their targets and use the opportunity to take incriminating photos at parties or create embarrassing photos with Photoshop or other photo editing software.
 The cyberbully then uploads the picture to mortify their targets.
-The cyberbully is looking for engagement from either bystanders or the target and are bolstered by the attention for creating drama.
-They often go after kids they know and perceive as being weak or having low-self esteem.
+They are looking for engagement from either bystanders or the target and are bolstered by the attention from the ensuing drama.
+Cyberbullies often go after kids they know and perceive as being weak or having low-self esteem.

 How to Stop Cyberbullying